kmdalton/tiffactory/README.md

 We burned down the pickle farm.
-In it's place:
+In its place:
 # tiffactory